 KJ held its second wantikaja (women's) camp at Yulpu claypan.
 Martu elders invited women from the Ngaanyatjarra, Pitjantjatjara Yankunytjatjara Women’s Council, the Njamal People’s Trust, the Wirlu-murra Yindjibarndi Aboriginal Corporation and the Murujuga Land and Sea Unit.
 Over eighty women from Martu communities and townships, Warakurna, Hedland, Roebourne and Dampier arrived on Monday, some flying from Alice Springs, others driving for two days from Dampier!

 Thank you to Puntukurnu Aboriginal Medical Service for all your pre-trip help and for providing a nurse to accompany us on the trip, East Pilbara Independence Support in Newman for providing specialised equipment, MAC for providing vehicles and four MAC wanti (women) rangers, and the Njamal, Yindjibarndi and NYC for their involvement and support.
+Thank you to the Department of Culture and the Arts, the Martu Future Fund and the Newman Women's Shelter for your financial support.

 Thank you also to Anne Saw who donated over 50 beanies, some of which were hand knitted, for Martu.
 The beanies were handed out on the camp and were a real hit.